-We talked Portuguese which is probably logical since it´s our native language, but actually it revealed slightly difficult to me at some points, where I ended up sometimes throwing english terms.
-I now write with an English translation, and noticed an interesting particularity: we have a word, which, is probably better translated as “awareness” which is “sensibilização“; you probably guess that it comes from sensitive, sensation.
-In Portuguese, we also use the term “sensation” to describe what most English speaking people would define as “feeling”, as in “I´ve got the feeling that” (not Summer Sensation Hit Album…).
+We talked Portuguese which is probably logical since it´s our native language, but actually it revealed slightly difficult to me at some points, where I ended up sometimes throwing english terms (two years in Sweden has been making me confused).
+Now I write with an English translation, and noticed an interesting particularity: we have a word, which, is probably better translated as “awareness” which is “sensibilização“; you probably guess that it comes from sensitive, sensation.
+In Portuguese, we also use the term “sensation” to describe what most English speaking people would define as “feeling”, as in “I´ve got the feeling that”.
 In sum, when we use the word “sensibilização” we mean not only awareness but also being tuned to, as if we also acquire a new mindset or consciousness for something, which will likely never leave us.

 And here I translate our talk; I hope you enjoy and join our conversation in the comments section.
 Paulo Dantas words are written in italic.

-When you present your works on SoundCloud, do you have any criteria regarding the length of your sounds or works you want to make available?
+When you publish your works on SoundCloud, is there any criteria regarding the length of your sounds or works you want to make available?